greg162/ssta2gif/README.md

 SSTA 2 gif
 ==========

-Converts Sea Surface Temperature images from Nasa into Gifs
+Converts Sea Surface Temperature images from NASA into Gifs
 -----------------------------------------------------------

 This script will download all images posted by NASA between 2 dates and will combine them into an animated GIF like the image below: